kojibai/kai-klok/README.md

 # KAI-KLOK ⏳

-**The Harmonick Return of Eternal Time**
+**The Harmonik Return of Eternal Time**

-*A Kairos-anchored harmonic time system built in sacred proportion.*
+*A Kairos-anchored harmonik time system built in sacred proportion.*
 No drift.
 No illusion.
 No randomness.
 Just breath, resonance, and the memory of God.